Henry L. Stimson: Stimson's vision

+Personal life

+In July 1893, Stimson married the former Mabel Wellington White, a great-great-granddaughter of one of the Founding Fathers, Roger Sherman, and the sister of Elizabeth Selden Rogers.
+An adult case of mumps had left Stimson infertile, and they had no children.

 Later life

 Stimson officially announced his retirement on September 21, 1945.
 Afterwards, he wrote his memoirs with the aid of McGeorge Bundy.
 On Active Service in Peace and War was published by Harper in 1948 to critical acclaim.
 It is often cited by historians, as are the 170,000 typed pages of candid diaries that Stimson dictated at the end of every day.
 The diary is now in the Yale University Library; parts have been published in microfilm.

 Two months after leaving office, in November 1945, Stimson suffered a heart attack from which he recovered, although he suffered a speech impediment.
 In the summer of 1950, Stimson fell and broke his leg and was confined to a wheelchair.
 On October 20, one month after his 83rd birthday, he succumbed to complications from a second heart attack.
-Stimson died at his estate Highhold in West Hills, New York.
-He is buried in the adjacent town of Cold Spring Harbor, in the cemetery of St. John's Church.
-He was the last surviving member of Taft's cabinet.
+Stimson died at his estate Highhold in Huntington, New York.
+He is buried in the adjacent town of Laurel Hollow, in the cemetery of St. John's Church.
+He was the last surviving member of William Howard Taft's cabinet.